View Carol Hall's Obituary on emissourian.com and share memories

 |

-A graveside service for Carol Hall, nee Mohl, 81, Lonedell, was held Friday, April 17, at 12:30 p.m. at Crestview Memorial Park, St. Clair.
+Carol is survived by four children, Phillip Hall and wife Tammie, Lonedell, Chrissy Hasenbeck and husband Paul, Eureka, Allen Hall and Andy Hall, both of Lonedell; four grandchildren, Brandy Winchester, Lonedell, Willie Hall and wife Emily, Union, Melissa Burkhardt and husband Mikell, Foristell, and Mathew Hasenbeck, Eureka; seven great-grandchildren; nieces; nephews; great- and great-great-nieces and -nephews; cousins; and many friends.

+She was preceded in death by one daughter, Ellen Marie Hall; her father, George Mohl; her mother, Agnes Doletcki, known to most as Aggie; her stepmother, Berniece Mohl; and her stepfather, Theodore Doletcki, known to most as Ted.

-Visitation was Friday, from 10 a.m. to noon, at Russell Colonial Funeral Home, St. Clair.
+Visitation was held from 10 a.m. to noon Friday, April 17, at Russell Colonial Funeral Home, St. Clair.

+A graveside service followed at 12:30 p.m. at Crestview Memorial Park, St. Clair, with the Rev. Ronnie Raven officiating.